Audio-Video

 Instructor Created Content

 When you create your own video, captioning is not automatic.
-You can create your own captions, or you can submit your videos to the ATC via the Video Caption Request Form.
+You can create your own captions, or you can submit your videos to the ATC via the Video Caption Request Form(link is external).
 Once a video is captioned it will have a "CC" button for students and viewers to turn on/off the closed captioning in your video.

 Menu bar located at the bottom of a video player.
 Choosing the CC icon will toggle on/off closed captions.